-In case of multihoming, if fault tolerance is enabled and if either the link is down, or the card is not connected or the card has a fatal error (not able to send packets out), a user can not add a secondary IP address.
-If the user still wants to add a secondary IP address an error message 'cannot allocate resources to add secondary IP address' will be flashed.
+NOTE: For multihoming, if fault tolerance is enabled and if the link is down, the card is not connected, or the card has a fatal error (not able to send packets out), a user cannot add a secondary IP address.
+If the user still wants to add a secondary IP address, an error message Cannot allocate resources to add secondary IP address is displayed.
 This indicates that there is no board to which an IP address can be bound.

-For more information, see "Configuring Load Balancing" on page 83 and "Configuring Fault Tolerance" on page 83.
+For more information, see Figure 6-2 on page 125 and Figure 6-4 on page 127.